domainmod/domainmod/README.md

     If you downloaded the source code in the previous step, you will now need to upload the archive to your server and then unpack it into the folder where you wish to install.

-2. Create a MySQL database that will be used to store the DomainMOD information.
+2. Create a MySQL database that will be used to store DomainMOD's data.

 3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings.